fastmode/fastmode.github.io/_posts/2018-02-13-heroku-upgrade-database-from-dev-to-basic.markdown

 ```
 As you can see, my original Hobby-dev database is called `DATABASE_URL` and my new Hobby-basic database is called `HEROKU_POSTGRESSQL_GOLD_URL`

 At this point, you can very easily follow the Heroku provided guide:  <https://devcenter.heroku.com/articles/upgrading-heroku-postgres-databases>.
-You can also follow along since you are already here and I give you the real deal.
+You can also continue reading this post since you are already here and I give you the real deal.

 ## Copying your data to new databse